Fedde Schurer: Kneppelfreed

 After the war, Schurer returned to Friesland, where he lived in Heerenveen, and worked as a journalist.
 Like most people from Friesland, he was a native West Frisian speaker, and from a young age he had been an ardent supporter of his mother tongue.
 In 1950 and 1951, in several court cases in Friesland the judge denied the defendants the right to speak Frisian, Schurer wrote a sharply worded editorial rebuke in the Heerenveensche Koerier newspaper.
-Mr. Sacco Richard Wolthers had said during the court session of 17 October 1951, "Officieel versta ik u niet" (Officially I can't understand you).
-In the editorial, Schurer lectured the judge on a defendant's rights, and called Mr. Wolthers' behavior childish, offensive and harassment.
-Schurer continued to state that civil servants ought to learn Frisian as recommended by the decentralisation commission.
+The Honourable Sacco Richard Wolthers had said during the court session of 17 October 1951, "Officieel versta ik u niet" (Officially I can't understand you).
+Schurer closed the editorial stating that civil servants ought to learn Frisian as recommended by the decentralisation commission.
+In a follow-up piece the next day, Schurer lectured the judge on a defendant's rights, and called Mr. Wolthers' behavior childish, offensive and harassing.
 He was then charged with slandering the judge, and had to appear in court on Friday, 16 November 1951, in the provincial capital of Leeuwarden, together with another journalist, Tsjebbe de Jong, of the Bolswarder Nieuwsblad who used the term "nazi methods" in his column about the case.

 On the Zaailand square, in front of the Leeuwarden Palace of Justice, a large crowd gathered that day.
-There were some supporters of Schurer (among them renowned Frisian authors like Douwe Tamminga, Anne Wadman and Eeltsje Boates Folkertsma), some Frisian nationalists, members of the Frisian-language press (who weren't allowed in the court-room) and a group of students carrying placards, but it happened to be market day that day, and a lot of the people there were simply market goers who came over to see what all the fuss was about.
+There were some supporters of Schurer (among them renowned Frisian authors like Douwe Tamminga, Anne Wadman and Eeltsje Boates Folkertsma), some Frisian nationalists, members of the Frisian-language press (who were not allowed in the court-room) and a group of students carrying placards, but it happened to be market day that day, and a lot of the people there were simply market goers who came over to see what all the fuss was about.
 Through inept crowd control by the police the situation got completely out of hand and turned into a riot in which the police used excessive force known as Kneppelfreed ("Baton Friday", after the batons used by the police).

 Something like this was unheard of in sleepy Dutch post-war society, and the event triggered angry protest meetings throughout Friesland.
 The story even made headlines in the foreign press, and questions were raised in the Tweede Kamer, the Dutch lower house of parliament.
 Under pressure to resolve the situation, the national government in The Hague sent a committee consisting of three ministers to Friesland to confer with the Frisian leaders, which eventually led to changes in the national laws (in 1955 and 1956), making it possible for Frisians to speak their own language in the court of law and giving the Frisian language in the Province of Friesland the official status of tweede rijkstaal ("second national language").
 Kneppelfreed is considered one of the most important milestones in the emancipation of the West Frisian language.